BretStateham/AzureDay-ScenarioLabs/Labs/01-SetupVS2013SQLVM/HOL.md

 <a name="Exercise3"></a>
 ### Exercise 3 – Installing SQL Server Management Studio Express ###

-In the previous exercise we installed SQL Server 2012 Express, and verified that we could connect to it from Visual Studio.
+In the previous exercise we installed **SQL Server 2012 Express**, and verified that we could connect to it from Visual Studio.
 Visual Studio does have basic SQL Server management capabilities, but it can't do everything we will need for future labs.
-To solve that problem, we will install SQL Server Management Studio Express.
+To solve that problem, we will install **SQL Server 2012 Management Studio Express**.
 This is a free version of SQL Server Management Studio that can be used with SQL Server Express installations, and has all the functionality we need for the other labs in this series.

 <a name="Exercise3Task1"></a>
 #### Task 1 - Install SQL Server Management Studio Express ###

-1. In the Remote Desktop Connection window for your development virtual machine, open Internet Explorer, and navigate to http://aka.ms/sqlexp12 .
-This link should take you to the "Microsoft SQL Server 2012 Express" download page.
-On that page click the "Download" button:
+1. In the **Remote Desktop Connection** window for your development virtual machine, open **Internet Explorer**, and navigate to **http://aka.ms/sqlexp12** .
+This link should take you to the **"Microsoft SQL Server 2012 Express"** download page.
+On that page click the **"Download"** button:

 	> **Note:** The first time you launch Internet Explorer you may be prompted to use the recommended settings.
 If so select the **"Use recommended security and compatability settings"** option and click **"OK"** to continue.